hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 ## Deleting a Task Event Hook

-Note that a task event hook cannot be deleted if it is still attached to any workspaces.
-A warning will be displayed in the UI if you attempt this, with a list of any workspaces that are consuming the event hook.
-Remove the task from the impacted workspaces before proceeding with the deletion.
+You can not delete task event hooks that are still attached to workspaces.
+If you attempt this, you will see a warning in the UI containing a list of any workspaces that are consuming the event hook.
+You must remove the task from the impacted workspaces before proceeding with the deletion.

 ![Screenshot: a warning when attempting to delete an in-use event hook](./images/run-tasks-delete-hook-warning.png)